seawolf/turbulence/README.md

 5. show the K8S containers in that pod, so you can pick the one you want
 6. connect to your container, using `bash`, so you can do what you wanted to do.

-Information entered at each stage will be stored for the next time, though you can start afresh too.
+Information entered at each stage will be stored for the next time, up to the pods, though you can start afresh too.